Skip to main contentSkip to main content

 Built-in Advantage

-When you use AWS - you have access to a large number of services pre-configured to get you up and running quickly.
-Whether your need is a website, a database, or a Continuous Integration / Continuous Delivery pipeline - AWS already has capabilities ready to go for you.
-But beyond the services themselves, AWS has made large contributions to the open source software (OSS) space.
-These contributions include a wide variety of tools to enable AWS services, along with pre-built solutions to general business IT problems.
+When you use - you have access to a large number of services pre-configured to get you up and running quickly.
+Whether your need is a website, a database, or a Continuous Integration / Continuous Delivery pipeline - already has capabilities ready to go for you.
+But beyond the services themselves, has made large contributions (opens in new tab) to the open source software (OSS) space.
+These contributions include a wide variety of tools to enable services, along with pre-built solutions to general business IT problems.

 Service Tools